How many fish for my pond

 You might get a gold fish that’s only 5cm long, but it will eventually grow to 20-30cm long.

 Other things to be aware of.
-Some fish like Australian bass are territorial and shouldn’t be kept in dense numbers, plus they will eat other fish.
+Some fish like bass are territorial and shouldn’t be kept in dense numbers, plus they will eat other fish.

 I always like to keep my ponds under stocked to allow the fish to breed and find their own balance within the pond ecosystem.